phybros/willwarren.com/content/posts/building-my-own-cpu-part-3-from-simulation-to-hardware/index.md

 - The boards were mis-shipped on the first attempt by PCBWay.
 I received some other random person's PCBs.
 Got it re-made and re-shipped, not a huge deal (more on this below)
 - I inverted `CE` in the schematic which is actually active-HIGH.
 So in the microcode ROM I have to invert it, again
 - Oh, and whoops, no decoupling capacitors anywhere.
 I bodged some in afterwards.
 - There was another massive design flaw: the Output Enable and Write Enable pins weren't connected to anything at all!
 They were just floating and doing whatever they wanted, meaning that they were corrupting themselves continuously.
-I performed the worlds smallest bodge 6 times, and that issue was resolved
+I performed the world's smallest bodge 6 times, and that issue was resolved
 - I INSTALLED ALL 36 LEDs BACKWARDS.
 Every single one.
 I had to rotate them individually with my hot air station and tweezers.
 Very zen, but very, VERY tedious

 ![Photo of the completed control module PCB.
 Three EEPROMs in their sockets are visible, along with the 3 shift registers with their bodged decoupling capacitors.
 Some of the LEDs are glowing.](control-logic-pcb.jpeg "This PCB has been through it")